-- DG for Justice and Consumers; - DG for Education, Youth, Sport and Culture; - DG for International Partnerships; - DG for Employment, Social Affairs and Inclusion; - DG for Communications Networks, Content and Technology; - DG for Health and Food Safety.
+- DG for Justice and Consumers;

+- DG for Education, Youth, Sport and Culture;

+- DG for International Partnerships;

+- DG for Employment, Social Affairs and Inclusion; - DG for Communications Networks, Content and Technology; - DG for Health and Food Safety.

-The first round consisted of 37 individual emails sent to the relevant Head of Units of the DGs of the European Commission in March 2024.
-To this round, only automatic replies acknowledging receipts were received.
-The second round brought more activity, as the reminder letters were sent again to the same Head of Units in April.
+The first round consisted of 37 individual emails sent to the relevant Head of Units of the DGs of the European Commission on 21st March with a deadline being 3rd April.
+To this round, only automatic replies acknowledging receipt were received.
+The second round brought more activity, as the reminder letters were sent again to the same Head of Units on 8th April with a deadline being 19th April.
 Altogether, 6 Head of Units got back to us, of which one could not fit us in the busy schedule (DG SANTE), 3 were ready to re-direct us to a different Unit or DG (DG EMPL, DG EAC), and the other 2 were from DG EAC and DG JUST.
 DG EAC shared pre-prepared reports about the work that they do.

-DG JUST invited us to an online meeting to discuss the project (a detailed outline of their responses can be found in the 6th Chapter.
+DG JUST invited us to an online meeting to discuss the project (a detailed outline of their responses can be found in the 6th Chapter).